information and resources

 Tips and strategies to protect your child online.

-Sort the fact from the fiction when it comes to child sexual assault.
+Sort the fact from the fiction when it comes to child sexual assault and exploitation.

 Information sheets and resources for parents and caregivers.

 Information about Bravehearts’ acclaimed personal education show.

 As with most statistics in this area, there are few that are definitive.
 We have taken the 1 in 5 statistic from a number of different studies over the years.
-It is important to note that this includes the continuum of sexual behaviours – from non-contact offences such as grooming, online offences and exposure through to the contact such as fondling and penetrative offences: Some of the research we base this statistic on include:
+It is important to note that this includes the continuum of sexual behaviours – from non-contact offences such as grooming, online offences and exposure through to the contact such as fondling and penetrative offences: Some of the research we base this statistic on includes:

 - In Australia, approximately 1 in 3 females and 1 in 7 males report having experienced some form of child sexual abuse (Quadara & Miller, 2014.
 Sexual abuse and exploitation prevention: Effective responses.
 Australian Institute of Family Studies).

 - Price-Robertson, Bromfield and Vassallo’s (2010) summary of Australian prevalence studies estimates that up to eight percent of males and up to 12 percent of females experience penetrative child sexual abuse and up to 16 percent of males and up to 36 percent of females experience non-penetrative child sexual abuse (Price-Robertson, Bromfield & Vassallo, 2010.
 The prevalence of child abuse and neglect.
 Melbourne: Australian Institute of Family Studies).

 A child may choose to disclose or not disclose, and their reasons for doing so can be very complex, due to the complicated relationship between a victim and the offender.

-Bravehearts recommend speaking to children and young people about relationships, private parts and other personal safety education to provide them with the knowledge and confidence to disclose if they ever need to.
+Bravehearts recommends speaking to children and young people about relationships, private parts and other personal safety education to provide them with the knowledge and confidence to disclose if they ever need to.

-Bravehearts also recommend that parents and carers pay attention to their child’s emotions, behaviour and routines.
+Bravehearts also recommends that parents and carers pay attention to their child’s emotions, behaviour and routines.
 Changes may be gradual or sudden, and any changes in a child’s behaviour should be monitored.
 Some common indicators in children that they may have experienced child sexual assault include: